-A geometry type that represents a single coordinate with x,y and possibly z values.
+A geometry type that represents a single coordinate with x, y and possibly z and/or m values.

 A point is a zero-dimensional feature and has zero length and zero area.

 args

 [float, or sequence of floats] The coordinates can either be passed as a single parameter, or as individual float values using multiple parameters: